Carrion-lab/bacLIFE/README.md

 > (`-j` specifies the number of CPU cores to use for the whole process.
 If this flag is ommitted, Snakemake will use all the available CPU cores in the machine)

-#### Create your own metadata
+### Generate metadata

-To be able to run the Lifestyle prediction module and the Shiny app (next modules of the microLife pipeline) you have to make a `mapping_file.txt` for your genomes.
-You can find an example of the mapping file in the main folder {INSERT PATH}.
-It consists of a two column tab-separated file where the first column specifies the FASTA file name (as established in the `data/` directory) and the second column specifies the Lifestyle of that genome given by the user(WHEN DID THE USER DO THIS??).
+To be able to run the Lifestyle prediction module and the Shiny app (next modules of the microLife pipeline) you have to modify the `mapping_file.txt` file.
+This file is generated at the end of the clustering module.
+It consists of a two column tab-separated file where the first column specifies the genome name (as established in the `data/` directory) and the second column specifies the Lifestyle of that genome.
+Every genome lifestyle is annotated as 'Unknown' when the file is generated.
+User have to manually annotate the genomes with their information of interest.
 Genomes with no lifestyle information must be annotated as "Unknown".
+Note that additional columns can be added to the file with other metadata information.

-#### microLife output
+#### microLife outputs

-The main (and very big) output of microLife is a file called `MEGAMATRIX_renamed.txt`, a matrix where each row represents one gene cluster and each column represents the presence of these clusters in the different genomes and their annotation in different databases
+Two primary outputs, namely MEGAMATRIX_renamed.txt and big_scape_binary_table_renamed.txt, are generated in the main folder.
+MEGAMATRIX_renamed.txt is a matrix where each row represents a gene cluster, and each column represents the presence of these clusters in different genomes, along with their annotations from different databases.
+Similarly, big_scape_binary_table_renamed.txt is a matrix where each row represents a Gene Cluster Family (GCF) or a cluster of Biosynthetic Gene Clusters (BGCs), and each column represents the presence of these clusters in different genomes.
+Intermediate outputs are stored in the intermediate_files/ directory.
+Within this folder, the annot/ subdirectory contains the prokka outputs for each genome.
+These outputs include annotation files such as .gbk, .faa, .gff, and .ffn, among others.
+Similarly, the antismash folder contains the antiSMASH results for each genome.

 ## Lifestyle prediction module
-The user can test the predictability of their metadata (WHY WOULD THE USER WANT THIS?) with the machine learning model random forest using the script `src/classifier.R` and specifying the location of `mapping_file.txt` and `MEGAMATRIX_renamed.txt` in addition to the column name of the metadata variable that the user wants to predict
+The user can test the predictability of their metadata  with the machine learning model random forest using the script `src/classifier.R` and specifying the location of `mapping_file.txt` and `MEGAMATRIX_renamed.txt` in addition to the column name of the metadata variable that the user wants to predict

 ```
 Rscript classifier_src/classifier.R mapping_file.txt MEGAMATRIX_renamed.txt Lifestyle